meta-llama/llama-recipes/README.md

 # Llama 2 Fine-tuning / Inference Recipes, Examples and Demo Apps

 **[Update Nov.
 16, 2023] We recently released a series of Llama 2 demo apps [here](./demo_apps).
-These apps show how to run Llama 2 locally, in the cloud, on-prem, how to ask Llama 2 questions in general or about custom data (PDF, DB, or live) and end-to-end Chatbot implementation with RAG (Retrieval Augmented Generation).**
+These apps show how to run Llama 2 locally, in the cloud, on-prem or with WhatsApp, how to ask Llama 2 questions in general or about custom data (PDF, DB, or live) and end-to-end Chatbot implementation with RAG (Retrieval Augmented Generation).**

 The 'llama-recipes' repository is a companion to the [Llama 2 model](https://github.com/facebookresearch/llama).
 The goal of this repository is to provide examples to quickly get started with fine-tuning for domain adaptation and how to run inference for the fine-tuned models.
 For ease of use, the examples use Hugging Face converted versions of the models.
 See steps for conversion of the model [here](#model-conversion-to-hugging-face).